julien-dubuc/Compliant-Gripper-Etextiles/README.md

 # Soft-Gripper-Etextiles

-**Development of an underactuated soft robotic gripper integrated with e-textile tactile sensors.**
+**Development of a soft robotic gripper integrated with e-textile tactile sensors.**

 This repository contains the hardware designs, source code, data, and documentation for an engineering internship project conducted at the **Tyndall National Institute** (MicroNano Systems / WSN Group) in Cork, Ireland.